 Another ITAD vendor may promise “free” disposition but refuse to share their actual costs (and excessive profits) with you.
 Most likely, this company has figured out a way to turn your discarded equipment profitably without sharing the benefit with your company.

-Democratizing with Multiple Vendors
+Democratizing with Multiple Vendors and Services

 Having more than one ITAD vendor also encourages competition.
 If your projects are sufficiently large to warrant special attention, you should be able to justify very competitive ITAD bids.